thauffe/BDNN/Proboscidea/PyRate_analyses/README.md

 -n 50000000 -s 10000 -p 1000000
 ```

 The */.../* should be replace with the path to this GitHub repository.
 This Bayesian analysis lasts ca. two weeks.
 It can be be made faster by specifiying less MCMC generation in the `-n` flag.
-On Linux systems, the flag `-thread 4 0` allows parallel calculation on four CPUs.
+On Linux systems, the flag `-thread 4 0` allows parallel calculation on, for instance, four CPUs.

 ## Post-processing